magentabusiness/magentabusiness.github.io/docs/iot-gateway/config/snmp.md

 #### Attributes section

 This configuration section contains an array of objects with configuration for data processing.
 Objects configured here will be processed as device attributes.
-By default, the gateway uses an uplink converter to send received data from SNMP manager to ThingsBoard, but it is also possible to use a custom converter.
+By default, the gateway uses an uplink converter to send received data from SNMP manager to IoT Hub, but it is also possible to use a custom converter.

 **Note**: Some configuration parameters in the configuration objects depend on the method being used.
 You can read more about specific configuration parameters for methods [here](#supported-methods-and-their-configuration)